Abandoned mine: United States

 In the U.S., the estimation is that approximately 80% of the abandoned mine lands (AML) sites pose physical safety hazards and require more work in determining the proper safety of these lands.

 Every year, dozens are injured or killed in recreational accidents on mine property.
-While exploring abandoned mines can be dangerous, the majority of deaths on mine property are actually unrelated to mine exploration.
 The leading causes of accidental deaths on abandoned mine properties are drownings in open quarries and ATV accidents.
-These types of accidents often occur when people engage in recreational activities on abandoned mine sites without taking proper precautions or following safety guidelines.
-It is important for individuals to recognize the risks associated with these activities and to take steps to ensure their safety.
-Property owners and managers also have a role to play in preventing accidents by implementing safety measures and providing adequate warning signs and barriers.
 The U.S. Department of Labor notes that since 1999, "more than 200 people have died in recreational accidents at the surface and underground active and abandoned operations across the country."
 Due to these circumstances, the Mine Safety and Health Administration launched the "Stay Out – Stay Alive" campaign, which is a national public awareness campaign aimed at warning and educating children and adults about the dangers of exploring and playing on active and abandoned mine sites.

 In the U.S., the Abandoned Mine Land Initiative, launched by the Western Governor's Association and the National Mining Association is also an effort focusing on reporting the number of high-priority AML sites.
 The initiative identifies, measures, and reports on the progress of current reclamation cleanup programs on an annual basis.
 In the Americas region, the United Nations Environment Programme (UNEP) and the Chilean Copper Commission (COCHILCO) co-hosted a workshop to address the problem of abandoned or "orphaned" mines.
 Including a representative from the UN, ten countries were represented from North, Central, and South America with an eleventh participant being Japan.

-Legislation

-Surface Mining Control and Reclamation Act
+Legislation: Surface Mining Control and Reclamation Act

 It can be hazardous and detrimental to reside close to an abandoned coal mining site.
 The Surface Mining Control and Reclamation Act (SMCRA) was passed in 1977 in two parts: one to control the effects of active mines, and one to regulate abandoned mines.
 SMCRA also initiated an abandoned mine land fund, in which a fee was charged for each ton of coal produced.
 This revenue was distributed in part to the United Mine Workers Association (UMWA) towards retirement funds, as well as to the Office of Surface Mining Reclamation and Enforcement (OSMRE) to continue operations.
 There is still around $2 billion in undistributed funds thus far.